What is a resume?

 What to Include in a Resume

-There is a lot to include in your resume, and all that is included here might appear to be too much for one page.
-This is a full overview, and some of the sections in your resume might only be a line or two.
+There is a lot to include in your resume, and all that is included here might appear to be too much for just a couple of pages.
+This is a full overview, and some of the sections in your resume might only be a line or two, or a couple of bullet points.

 The very least you should include in your contact information is